Real Love (Beatles song): Posthumous recording with the other Beatles

 Yoko said "I've got a couple of tracks I'll play you, you might be interested".
 I'd never heard them before but she explained that they're quite well known to Lennon fans as bootlegs.
 I said to Yoko, "Don't impose too many conditions on us, it's really difficult to do this, spiritually.
 We don't know, we may hate each other after two hours in the studio and just walk out.
 So don't put any conditions, it's tough enough.
 If it doesn't work out, you can veto it."
 When I told George and Ringo I'd agreed to that, they were going, "What?
 What if we love it?"
 It didn't come to that, luckily.

 McCartney, Harrison and Starr then focused their attention on four songs: "Free as a Bird", "Real Love", "Grow Old with Me" and "Now and Then".
 Of these, they liked "Free as a Bird" the most, and worked hard on it.
 Eventually the song was released as the first new Beatles single since 1970.
 The remaining Beatles then turned their attention to "Real Love", which, co-producer Jeff Lynne later remarked, at least "had a complete set of words".
+"Now and Then" would later be released in 2023.
+The demo used by the Beatles is believed to have been recorded by Lennon in Bermuda in July 1980.